lupantech/MathVista/README.md

 <summary>Click to expand/collapse the example.</summary>
 <img src="https://raw.githubusercontent.com/lupantech/MathVista/main/assets/results_examples/53.png" style="zoom:40%;" />
 </details>
-To explore more result examples from different models, please check out the result [exploration page](https://mathvista.github.io/#explorer).
+We stored the result files from different models in the following directory: [results](https://github.com/lupantech/MathVista/tree/main/results).

+For visualization of these results, visit our [exploration](https://mathvista.github.io/#explorer) page.

-## License
+## 📜 License

 The new contributions to our dataset are distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, including